qgis/QGIS-Documentation/source/docs/user_manual/style_library/symbol_selector.rst

   :menuselection:`Settings --> Options... --> System` menu) to render as marker symbol.
 Width and height of the symbol can be set independently or using the
   |lockedGray| :sup:`Lock aspect ratio`.
 Each SVG file colors and stroke can
   also be adapted.
-The image can be a file on the disk, a remote URL or an embedded file encoded as a base64 string (:ref:`more details <svg_paths>`).
+The image can be a file on the disk, a remote URL or embedded in the style database (:ref:`more details <svg_paths>`).

   .. note:: SVG version requirements